 RESULTS

-Overall, 143 patients were included.
+A total of 143 patients were included.
 The incidence of post-EVT GIB and other post-EVT complications was 4.90% and 46.85%, respectively.
-In the overall analyses, postoperative use of PPIs did not significantly decrease the risk of post-EVT GIB (OR = 0.525, 95%CI = 0.113-2.438, P = 0.411) or other post-EVT complications (OR = 0.804, 95%CI = 0.413-1.565, P = 0.522).
-The results remained in the subgroup analyses according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT (prophylactic and therapeutic), portal venous system thrombosis, ascites, and hepatocellular carcinoma.
+In the overall analyses, postoperative use of PPIs did not significantly reduce the risk of post-EVT GIB (OR = 0.525, 95%CI = 0.113-2.438, P = 0.411) or other post-EVT complications (OR = 0.804, 95%CI = 0.413-1.565, P = 0.522).
+The results remained in the subgroup analyses according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT (prophylactic and therapeutic), and presence of portal venous system thrombosis, ascites, and hepatocellular carcinoma.

 CONCLUSION

-Routine use of PPIs after EVT should not be recommended in liver cirrhosis for the prevention of post-EVT complications during hospitalization.
+Routine use of PPIs after EVT should not be recommended in patients with liver cirrhosis for the prevention of post-EVT complications during hospitalization.

 Key Words: Endoscopic variceal treatment; Gastrointestinal bleeding; Proton pump inhibitors; Complications; Liver cirrhosis; Acute variceal bleeding

 Zhang YY, Wang L, Shao XD, Zhang YG, Ma SZ, Peng MY, Xu SX, Yin Y, Guo XZ, Qi XS.
-Effect of postoperative use of proton pump inhibitors on gastrointestinal bleeding after endoscopic variceal treatment during hospitalization.
+Effects of postoperative use of proton pump inhibitors on gastrointestinal bleeding after endoscopic variceal treatment during hospitalization.
 World J Gastrointest Surg 2022; In press

-Core Tip: The role of proton pump inhibitors (PPIs) for the management of post-endoscopic variceal treatment (EVT) complications remains controversial.
-We have conducted a retrospective study to explore the effects of postoperative use of PPIs on post-EVT gastrointestinal bleeding (GIB) and other post-EVT complications in patients with liver cirrhosis during hospitalization.
+Core Tip: The role of proton pump inhibitors (PPIs) in the management of post-endoscopic variceal treatment (EVT) complications remains controversial.
+We conducted a retrospective study to explore the effects of postoperative use of PPIs on post-EVT gastrointestinal bleeding (GIB) and other post-EVT complications in patients with liver cirrhosis during hospitalization.
 We found that postoperative use of PPIs was not beneficial for reducing the development of post-EVT GIB and other post-EVT complications during hospitalization.
-Collectively, routine use of PPIs after EVT during hospitalization may not be worthwhile, and their indications should be carefully evaluated.
+Collectively, routine use of PPIs after EVT during hospitalization may not be recommended, and their indications should be carefully evaluated.

 INTRODUCTION

 Acute variceal bleeding (AVB) is a serious complication of liver cirrhosis, indicating the disease progression and development of hepatic decompensation[1,2].
 Endoscopic variceal treatment (EVT) is recommended as the major choice for the prevention and treatment of AVB[3,4].
-However, the incidence of post-EVT gastrointestinal bleeding (GIB) remains 825%[5,6], which is mainly due to recurrent varices and post-EVT ulcers[7].
+However, the incidence of post-EVT gastrointestinal bleeding (GIB) ranges from 8% to 25%[5,6], which is mainly due to recurrent varices and post-EVT ulcers[7].
 In detail, about 4% of patients develop recurrent variceal bleeding after EVT, and 3-25% of patients develop post-EVT ulcer-related GIB[2,8].
 Notably, the mortality of GIB secondary to post-EVT ulcer is as high as 52%[2].